Are you running low on toilet paper, or maybe you want to reduce your paper waste, Family Cloth may be the option you were looking for.

 From convenience’s sake, think about how nice it will be to never have to drive to the store again to by toilet paper last minute when you forgot to pick some up.
 If for some reason you forgot to wash your family cloth in time cut up another rag or two to tide you over till you can wash your stash.

 Select Your Cloth

 You can use just about any kind of cloth you want.
 If you want/can afford to there are lots of cute family cloths on Etsy.
 I bought a few packs of baby washcloths and cut up some of my larger washcloths I was using anymore.

 You can cut up old shirts, towels, whatever you have on hand.
 If you have a sewing machine it is nice to hem them but not necessary.
 You can also make your own from flannel or fleece.

-As a single person, I probably keep about 40 on hand, that lasts me about a week before I need to wash them.
+As a single person, I probably keep about 40 on hand, which lasts me about a week before I need to wash them.
 One of the great things is that I only need to use one square each time.

 I keep my clean cloth in a small basket next to the toilet.
 My guests are welcome to use it if they want but I keep a roll of toilet paper out as well.